sosafacun/Bird-That-Flaps/README.md

 **Goals:**

-- Add an object that represents the main character.
-- Apply a constant force to the character so it falls to the floor.
-- Detect when the character collides with the floor or obstacles, and reset the game when a collision occurs.
+- Reset the game when a collision occurs.

 **Stretch Goals:**